Gregorio Paltrinieri: 2022 World Aquatics Championships

-At the 2022 World Aquatics Championships, held in Budapest, Hungary, he ranked fourth in the 800 metre freestyle preliminaries on the third day of pool swimming competition at Danube Arena, advancing to the final with a time of 7:46.24.
+At the 2022 World Aquatics Championships, held in Budapest, Hungary, he ranked fourth in the 800-meter freestyle preliminaries on the third day of pool swimming competition at Danube Arena, advancing to the final with a time of 7:46.24.
 In the final the following day, he placed fourth with a time of 7:41.19.
-He swam a 14:54.56 in the preliminaries of the 1500 metre freestyle three days later, ranking seventh and qualifying for the final.
+He swam a 14:54.56 in the preliminaries of the 1500-meter freestyle three days later, ranking seventh and qualifying for the final.
 With a European record, Italian record, and Championships record time of 14:32.80 in the final, he won the gold medal.
-The following day, he started open water swimming competition with the mixed 6 kilometre team relay, helping win the bronze in a final relay time of 1:04:43.0.
-On the second day of open water competition, he won the silver medal in the 5 kilometre swim, finishing less than four seconds behind the gold medalist, Florian Wellbrock of Germany, in a time of 52 minutes, 52.7 seconds.
-Two days later, he won the gold medal in the 10 kilometre open water swim with a time of 1:50:56.8, which was less than two seconds ahead of silver medalist and fellow Italian Domenico Acerenza.
+The following day, he started open water swimming competition with the mixed 6 km team relay, helping win the bronze in a final relay time of 1:04:43.0.
+On the second day of open water competition, he won the silver medal in the 5 km swim, finishing less than four seconds behind the gold medalist, Florian Wellbrock of Germany, in a time of 52 minutes, 52.7 seconds.
+Two days later, he won the gold medal in the 10 km open water swim with a time of 1:50:56.8, which was less than two seconds ahead of silver medalist and fellow Italian Domenico Acerenza.

-Ten days after he concluded his competition at the World Championships, Paltrinieri won the 10 kilometre swim with a time of 1:51:37.85 at the second leg of the 2022 Marathon Swim World Series, held at Parc de la Villette in Paris, France.
-The second day of the leg, he helped achieve a time of 1:07:51.74 in the 4×1500 metre team relay and win the gold medal.
+Ten days after he concluded his competition at the World Championships, Paltrinieri won the 10 km swim with a time of 1:51:37.85 at the second leg of the 2022 Marathon Swim World Series, held at Parc de la Villette in Paris, France.
+The second day of the leg, he helped achieve a time of 1:07:51.74 in the 4×1500-meter team relay and win the gold medal.